nirav0999/Pseudo-Label-Domain-Adaptation-NLP/README.md

 model_name2 = "bert-base-uncased"
 ```

-NOTE - model1 corresponds to the target model and model2 corresponds to the source model.
+<b>NOTE</b> - model1 corresponds to the target model and model2 corresponds to the source model.

 Both the models use the same BERT ("bert-base-uncased") tokenizer for now.